-- Mobilize fundings and efficiently use according to decentralization and legal authority.
+- Mobilize funding and efficiently use according to decentralization and legal authority.
 Allocate budget for the medium-term public investment plan for the period 2021-2025 and annual budget contingencies to proactively prevent, respond and recovery consequences of natural disasters, especially critical disasters such as strong storms, big floods, flash floods, landslides, droughts, saltwater intrusion.
-Combining the effective use of domestic and ODA resources to implement strategies, master plans, plans, master programs, projects on natural disaster prevention, response and recovery that have been or are being approved by competent authorities

-- Priority allocating budgets to focus on completely handling urgent works to recovery consequences of natural disasters by 2020 for especially in the central provinces; 230 crucial dyke areas, 200 critical reservoirs, high-risk river and coastal erosion areas, and high risk of flash floods and landslides areas as well.
-Expeditiously complete the investment preparation stage for the development of the Disaster Operation Center in the 4th quarter of 2021.

-- To concentrate investment resources, upgrade material foundations and equipment of advisory agencies to serve the direction and administration of disaster response at all levels, especially steering agencies at national and regional levels in a modern manner direction on a par with other countries in the region

-- To continue implementing the support program to poor households to build houses to prevent floods and storms for 14 Central region provinces; building and transferring housing models of people in flooding areas, prone-areas to landslide, public works (cultural houses, schools, ...) in combination with storm and flood shelter; Approval decision of the task of planning the system of fishing ports, storm shelter anchorage for fishing vessels in the period 2021 - 2030 with a vision to 2050 (currently the number of boats anchorage port and storm shelter can only meet about 48% needs).
+Combining the effective use of domestic and ODA resources to implement strategies, master plans, plans, master programs, projects on natural disaster prevention, response and recovery that have been or are being approved by competent authorities - Priority allocating budgets to focus on completely handling urgent works to recovery consequences of natural disasters by 2020 for especially in the central provinces; 230 crucial dyke areas, 200 critical reservoirs, high-risk river and coastal erosion areas, and high risk of flash floods and landslides areas as well. - To concentrate investment resources, upgrade material foundations and equipment of advisory agencies to serve the direction and administration of disaster response at all levels, especially steering agencies at national and regional levels in a modern manner direction on a par with other countries in the region - To continue implementing the support program to poor households to build resilient houses to prevent floods and storms for 28 coastal provinces; construct resilient houses in flooding areas, landslide prone-areas such as cultural houses, schools, etc. in combination with evacuation center; Approval decision of the task of planning the system of fishing ports, safe harbors for fishing vessels in the period 2021 2030 with a vision to 2050 (currently the number of safe harbors can only meet about 48% needs).